agra-uni-bremen/crave/README.md

 CRAVE uses the following external dependencies:

-* [Boost] - you need at least version 1.50.0, set the environment variable BOOST_ROOT to your boost installation directory (e.g. /usr) or CRAVE will automatically download and build boost-1.50.0.
+* [Boost] - you need at least version 1.50.0, set the environment variable BOOST_ROOT to your boost installation directory (e.g. /usr) or CRAVE will automatically download and build boost-1.55.0.
 For faster build, it is recommended to choose the first option.
 * [Glog] - similarly, set GLOG_ROOT or CRAVE will automatically download and build glog.
-* [Boolector] - Boolector can be disabled by removing the option '-b boolector'.
+* [Boolector] - Boolector can be disabled by via the environment variable CRAVE_SOLVERS (see below).
-* [CUDD] - CUDD can be disabled by removing the option '-b cudd', but this is not recommended.
+* [CUDD] - CUDD can be disabled by by via the environment variable CRAVE_SOLVERS (see below), but this is not recommended.
-* [SWORD] - SWORD can be disabled by removing the option '-b sword'.
+* [SWORD] - SWORD can be disabled by via the environment variable CRAVE_SOLVERS (see below).
-* [CVC4] - CVC4 can be enabled by adding the option '-b cvc4'.
+* [CVC4] - CVC4 can be enabled by by via the environment variable CRAVE_SOLVERS (see below).
 Building CVC4 takes considerable time so it is disabled by default.
-* [Z3] - Z3 can be enabled by adding the option '-b z3'.
+* [Z3] - Z3 can be enabled by via the environment variable CRAVE_SOLVERS (see below).
 Building Z3 takes considerable time so it is disabled by default.
-* [STP] - STP can be enabled by adding the option '-b stp'.
+* [STP] - STP can be enabled by via the environment variable CRAVE_SOLVERS (see below).
 Building STP takes considerable time so it is disabled by default.
-* [Yices2] - Yices2 can be enabled by adding the option '-b yices2'.
+* [Yices2] - Yices2 can be enabled by via the environment variable CRAVE_SOLVERS (see below).
 Building Yices2 takes considerable time so it is disabled by default.

+If the environment variable CRAVE_SOLVERS is not set, Boolector, CUDD and SWORD will be used.
+For example, to build CRAVE with CUDD, STP and Z3, call 'export CRAVE_SOLVERS='cudd stp z3'' before 'make'.
 Please make sure that at least one SMT backend is enabled.